xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT4001"/>MT4001 The main template could not be expanded to `*`.

 An error occurred when generating main.m.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4002"/>MT4002 Failed to compile the generated code for P/Invoke methods.
 Please file a bug report at http://bugzilla.xamarin.com

 Failed to compile the generated code for P/Invoke methods.
-Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### MT41xx: Registrar